BugleBerry/StorytimeTracker/README.md

 # Storytime Reading Tracker
 _This application was developed and presented in the final 2 weeks of my time at Tech Elevator_

+A live version of this application is available [here.](https://storytime-reading-tracker.netlify.app/ "Storytime App")

 ## Description

    - Storytime is meant for use with families interested in helping foster a love of reading and building good habits.